EAC is currently in the third phase of its return to campus plan.

 3. Amend plans and protocols as needed in response to rapidly changing circumstances related to COVID-19.

 To achieve our objectives, an interdisciplinary task force has met throughout the pandemic to monitor the public health situation and provide guidance to help flatten the curve of COVID-19.
-This task force has developed guidelines based on the following principles to ensure a safe return to campus during the coming months and into the fall.
+This task force developed guidelines based on the following principles to ensure a safe return to campus.

 1. The health and safety of our community is paramount.
 Protecting our students, faculty, and staff is the starting point for each decision.
 Our decisions to resume in-person activities are dependent on the best public health practices available, from social distancing and personal protective equipment, to stopping the spread of germs and staying home if you are sick.